Brock University’s Recruitment team is giving prospective students and their families a sense of the Brock experience unlike ever before.

 “In a normal year, our recruitment officers would be on the road right now, attending more than 800 in-person events and presentations across Canada,” says Melnyk.

-“Obviously that isn’t possible, so we’re working closely with the guidance counselor community to ensure we’re still servicing students throughout the normal school day, as well as through our evening and weekend programming.”
+“Obviously that isn’t possible, so we’re working closely with the guidance counsellor community to ensure we’re still servicing students throughout the normal school day, as well as through our evening and weekend programming.”

 Information sessions, which launch the first week of October, are open to anyone interested in studying at Brock, including high school students, mature students, transfer students and those interested in beginning their studies in January.
 Specialized presentations for the Goodman School of Business and Marilyn I. Walker School of Fine and Performing Arts are also available, with more offerings in development.